 Other significant buildings lining the street include The 100 Club, a gig venue which was a major player in the London punk scene, hosting gigs from The Sex Pistols and The Buzzcocks.
 London College of Fashion has had a campus overlooking the fashionable area since 1966 too.

 Today, the street is a truly 21st century retail destination offering a wide selection of shops across fashion, beauty, home and lifestyle with free WiFi along the whole 1.9kms.
 Helpfully placed welcome ambassadors can be found on the street too.
 If you can’t see an ambassador to provide information or directions to your favourite store, simply tweet them @welcome_people to find an answer.

 The Christmas lights on this world renowned street are a tradition that has been running on the street since 1959, are a particular highlight every year.
 A celebrity is invited to switch on the lights at the end of November, followed by concerts and entertainment, an event which always attracts a large crowd.
-Events and promotions run by some of the 300 shops throughout the year ensure there’s always a celebratory spirit on Oxford Street.
+Events and promotions run by some of the 300 shops throughout the year ensure there’s always a celebratory spirit on this iconic West End shopping street.